Christendom Condemned Links

 Jesus never talked directly about morality because it should be self-evident that the sustenance and enhancement of life−within the boundary of humane values−should define and determine morality, not some written code of morality determining life and behavior.
 In his conversations about morality, Jesus only scorned the current morality of the Jews.
 This literally means that whatever sustains and/or enhances life is moral, or to put it another way, whatever increases morale−again within the boundary of humane values−is moral.
 This means that in this world no specific rules can be absolutely valid.
 The most immoral thing that can be done is to impose rules of morality upon humans that God created to live free and use their own feelings and emotions to live by.
 Man was made to live by inspiration, not obligation or law.

 Marriage is only sanctified or validated by romantic love, not by any formal rite or vows or priestly blessing.
 Marriage as a legal contract is strictly a human institution and was never ordained, instituted, or authorized by God.
-The prevailing mentality of marriage as it has evolved in the world is largely one of ownership, obligation, and forced commitment, completely opposite to the ideal way to live.
+The prevailing mentality of marriage as it has evolved in the world is largely one of ownership, obligation, and forced commitment, or at best a form of trading instead of sharing, completely opposite to the ideal way to live.

 The only possible efficacy of a legal marriage contract between two people who are romantically involved is strictly the benefit of having ANY written legal contract as a form of an agreement between people in this world when there is a dispute.
 Since the essence of a good contract is specificity, this means that the legal marriage contract as constituted in the general society of the United States is the worst possible kind of contract in that it is vague, nebulous or silent as to specifics and terms of abrogation, and is subject to a different interpretation in every state, county and federal courtroom in the country.